lukexi/rumpus/Notes.md

+Init functions
+Make cmpUpdate just refer to code.
+Editor should have a channel that it places new functions into to be consumed by rumpus.
+Likewise for initialize function. should have cmpInitialize that is run at beginning of frame when present, then deleted.
+    (make sure initialize is called on the children before they're instantiated too! probably need to not spawn the entity til its code is ready)

 Core
 - [x] Direct manipulation to create (initially) boxes and spheres
     - Use a retargetable animation to pull the object to the hand